 **Individuals currently participating in or enrolled in an EMT program may be considered for employment.

-Applicant must have a current Candidate Physical Ability Test (CPAT) certificate or be able to complete an equivalent in house physical agility testing (PDF).
+Applicant must have a current Candidate Physical Ability Test (CPAT) certificate or be able to complete an equivalent in house physical agility test.
+See our Testing & Interview Procedures for details.
 Copy of certification is required with application.

 Applicant must have passed the Fire Science Entrance Exam (FSEE) with a score of 80% or better or be able to pass the FireTEAM Ergometric exam.
 Documentation of meeting this requirement is due at time of application.
 Certification will be accepted from accredited testing sites.